tdahlhoff/hello-world/README.md

 My hello-world tutorial<br>
 Just checking out the flow of github

-Now my change and commit into master branch should be blocked<br>
+Ok, now changes and commits into master branch will be blocked!
-Well, i hope now will the push be blocked